elch3rto/rotatingcube/README.md

 ```
 ./fbt launch_app APPSRC=applications_user/rotatingcube
 ```
-Alternatively, you can copy the *.fap* from the build directory
+Alternatively, you can copy the *.fap* from the release folder